 Louisa Aitchison 1796 – 1864.
 Louisa Green was born in Quebec, Canada.
 She married William Grant, a civilian Purser in the Royal Navy.
 William died of Yellow Fever in the West Indies while serving on HMS Pyramus.
 Louisa then married Edward Aitchison.
 Edward and Louisa had two daughters, Mary Rawlings and Margaret Quilliam.

 Mary Rawlings Grant 1826 – 1904.
-Brought up in West Sussex with her sister, then in Chelsea, London, Mary Rawlings attended the “The Royal Female School for the Daughters of Naval and Marine Officers”, in Richmond upon Thames.
+Brought up in West Sussex with her younger sister, Margaret Quilliam, the family moved to Chelsea, London, Mary Rawlings attended the “The Royal Female School for the Daughters of Naval and Marine Officers”, in Richmond upon Thames.
 Mary married James Grant Henry and they lived on Mill Hill, Belgrave.
 Mary then moved to 117 Loughborough Road.
 Until it was damaged, the left-hand, elaborate Headstone in the photograph commemorated Mary.

 James Grant Henry 1823 – 1869.
 James Grant Henry married Mary Rawlings Aitchison on the 3rd August 1847 in Withyham, Sussex.
 In 1866 a Bankruptcy petition was served on “James Grant Henry of Belgrave, Leicester, Gentleman” in the Birmingham District Court of Bankruptcy.
 This may account for his Headstone being the small stone cross, just visible in the photograph at the rear of the family plot.